chadian/sticksnglue/content/blog/2013-11-06-working-with-zip-code-data-mysql.md

 However, the CSV data was full of what I needed.
 So after some looking around I was able to mold the data into the right format that would be applicable to MySQL.

-Here&#8217;s the create table syntax:
+Here's the create table syntax:

 <pre class="lang:mysql decode:true">CREATE TABLE `zcta` (
   `zip` char(5) NOT NULL,